UMPG represent Gary Numan for the albums 'Tubeway Army', 'Replicas' and 'The Pleasure Principle' plus selected tracks from 'Telekon' and 'Warriors'.

 Solo single 'Cars' and album ‘The Pleasure Principle’ both topped the UK charts in autumn 1979, and over the next two years, Numan scored more hits including Top 10 UK singles 'We Are Glass' and 'I Die: You Die', as well as a third successive No 1 album ‘Telekon’, which featured an increasingly opulent sound built out of synths, piano, strings and guitar.

-His last albums for Beggars Banquet, ‘I, Assassin’ (1982) and ‘Warriors’ (1983) continued to move into fluid funk styles and he had more chart success with 'Music For Chameleons', 'We Take Mystery' and 'Warriors'.
+His albums ‘I, Assassin’ (1982) and ‘Warriors’ (1983) continued to move into fluid funk styles and he had more chart success with 'Music For Chameleons', 'We Take Mystery' and 'Warriors'.

-His influence on contemporary electronic music has been huge, and in 2012 he continues to make live appearances.
+His influence on contemporary electronic music has been huge, he continues to write albums and make live appearances.

 Photo credit: Ed Fielding